New York City is a melting pot of cultures from around the world

-Last fall I had the good fortune to be able to visit New York City twice.
+Last fall, I had the good fortune to be able to visit New York City not once, but twice.
 There is no place in the world more electric, exciting and full of interesting things to do than this great American city.
 Multiculturalism flourishes here.
 For several centuries, peoples from all of the world have immigrated to the "Big Apple" making it their home and adding to its cultural eclecticism.

 As many mega, international cities, New York City is an amalgam of neighborhoods each having their own special character and vibe.
 Currently, one of the most exciting areas of the city is the Downtown/Financial District.
 After 911, the city's politicians and developers made a commitment to make this area vibrant again and vibrant it is!
 In the last ten years most of the city's new development has happened here.
 Modern condos, upscale shopping centers, contemporary office buildings have completely changed the feel and appeal of Downtown, so much so, that this area is beginning to be more desirable than the Upper East side for many New Yorkers, especially the young professional class.

 One of the best things evolving from all of this new development is the plentitude of great restaurants.
 Having arrived in the city in the late afternoon, I decided I needed something lite to eat before meeting my business associates for dinner at 8:00 and asked the concierge for a restaurant recommendation that was within walking distance of the hotel.
 He suggested Eataly, one of the "hottest" food concepts in the city.

 A “Trip to Eataly opens the door to Italy”

 Located at 101 Liberty St. in the 4WTC building right next to the Oculus and the 911 Memorial, I rode the escalator up to Eataly, only to be blown away by what I discovered.
 This wasn't your typical Italian restaurant!
 A "trip to Eataly opens the door to Italy," is how this Italian food megastore is described.
 Eataly is complete with: